 Indonesia is a vibrant, democratic nation that is continually strengthening its political structures and deepening the enfranchisement of the population.

 “Unity in Diversity”

-Moreover, before a national framework was laid upon them, the various regions experienced separate political and economic histories which are still evident in the current regional dynamics.
-Indonesia’s national motto Bhinekka Tunggal Ika (Unity in Diversity) refers to the variety in the country’s internal composition but also indicates that despite all differences in its multicultural society, there is a true sense of unity (Indonesianness) among the people of Indonesia.
+Moreover, before a national framework was laid upon them, the various regions experienced separate political and economic histories, many of which are still evident in the current regional dynamics.
+Indonesia’s national motto “Bhinekka Tunggal Ika” (Unity in Diversity) refers to the variety in the country’s internal composition, but also indicates that despite all differences in its multicultural society, there is a true sense of unity among the people of Indonesia.

 INDONESIA IN NUMBERS

 Currently, close to two million Indonesians enter the labour force for the first time each year.
-It is estimated that, for each 1% increase in gross domestic product, an additional 200,000 to 300,000 new jobs are created.
-Based on this assumption, the economy will need to grow by an average of around 7% to ensure that there are enough jobs for new entrants to the labour force.
-Unemployment has been on a downward trend in recent years.
-As late as 2006, more than 10% of the population was unemployed; by 2018, that figure had fallen to 5.5 percent.
+It is estimated that, for each one percent increase in gross domestic product, an additional 200,000 to 300,000 new jobs are created.
+Based on this assumption, the economy will need to grow by an average of roughly seven percent to ensure enough jobs exist for new entrants to the labour force.
+Unemployment has, however, been on a downward trend in recent years.In 2006, more than 10 percent of the population was unemployed, but by 2018 that figure had fallen to 5.5 percent.
 At Invest Islands, we are committed to ensuring at least 80 percent of our staff are Indonesian.

 The changing demographics of Indonesia have the potential to contribute to a variety of social issues.
 Some of these, such as an ageing population, will not be experienced until after 2050, while other social issues relating to education, employment, the distribution of wealth and urbanisation, will likely manifest sooner.
 The current administration will need to ensure that it has the correct policy settings to address them.